Hong Kong on security alert as thousands march in fresh wave of protests

 China has condemned the violent protests as an “undisguised challenge” to the one country, two systems formula.

-Police late on Friday seized a cache of explosives and weapons in an industrial building in the New Territories district of Tsuen Wan.
-Three people were arrested in connection with the seizure, which police described as the largest ever of its kind in Hong Kong.
+Police late on Friday seized explosives and weapons in an industrial building in the New Territories district of Tsuen Wan.
+Three people were arrested.
+Police described the seizure as the largest of its kind in Hong Kong.

-They said it was unclear if the explosives were related to the protest.
+They said it was unclear whether the explosives were related to the protest.

-Reporting by Donny Kwok and Felix Tam in HONG KONG; Additional reporting by Michael Martina in Beijing; Writing by Anne Marie Roantree; Editing by Nick Macfie
+Reporting by Donny Kwok, Felix Tam, Aledksander Solum, Clare Jim in HONG KONG; Additional reporting by Michael Martina in Beijing; Writing by Anne Marie Roantree; Editing by Nick Macfie and Dale Hudson